vishantsharma/crazy-cards/README.md

 ### `node server.js`

 Runs the server at the default port.
-Open [http://localhost:3000/data](http://localhost:3000/data) to view it in the browser.
+Open [http://localhost:3000/data](http://localhost:3000/data) to view API response in the browser.

 ### `npm start`

 Runs the app in the browser.
-Prompt to change the port, click on Enter or type y/yes in the terminal.
+When prompted to change the port, click on Enter or type y/yes in the terminal.
-Open http://localhost:3001/#/ to view it in the browser.
+Open http://localhost:3001/#/ to view the app in the browser.

 The page will reload if you make edits.